-Purpose: The purpose of this policy is to establish the testing and degree requirements of native speakers seeking to attain the initial Level I license with the Modern and Classical Language endorsement and when seeking to add the Modern and Classical Language endorsement.
+Purpose: The purpose of this policy is to establish the testing and degree requirements for native speakers seeking to obtain the Modern and Classical Language endorsement..

-Native speakers seeking the initial Level I license with the Modern and Classical Languages endorsement and those seeking to add the Modern and Classical Languages endorsement who seek exception from the requirement of a major in a modern or classical language, or the equivalent in undergraduate and/or graduate coursework must document proficiency in the target language.
+Native speakers seeking the initial Level I license with the Modern and Classical Languages endorsement and those seeking to add the Modern and Classical Languages endorsement who seek exception to the requirement of a major in a modern or classical language or the equivalent in undergraduate and/or graduate coursework must document proficiency in the target language.
 The documentation shall be an evaluation score of Advanced-Mid level or higher on the ACTFL assessment.